-Higher Hz is reader-supported.
+We are reader-supported.
 Links on our site may earn us a commission.
-Learn more
+More about us

-Today, we’ll be reviewing the Sontronics Podcast Pro microphone.
 Sontronics may be a lesser known company to some of you, but it does have some fairly reputable products.
 Let’s see if the Podcast Pro does anything to bolster said reputation.

 Sontronics Podcast Pro microphone review

-Our verdict on the Podcast Pro 2.0
+Final verdict on the Podcast Pro 2.8

-This microphone is only good for podcasting, and even then, you’re probably better off getting a better microphone that’s a bit more expensive, like the Shure SM7B.
-You can’t really use this microphone for anything else.
+The Sontronics Podcast Pro is only good for podcasting, and even then, you’re probably better off getting a better microphone that’s a bit more expensive, like the Shure SM7B.

 Available at: Amazon

-Polar pattern and frequency response 3.0
+Polar pattern and frequency response

 The Sontronics Podcast Pro is a supercardioid microphone with a reported frequency response of 50 Hz – 15 kHz.
-It has a sensitivity of about -50 dBV, and an output impedance of 600 Ohms.
+It has a sensitivity of about -50 dBV, and an output impedance of 600 ohms.

 Sontronics Podcast Pro frequency response